Perhap/perhap/README.md

 ### Perhap event store

-Events are POSTed to Perhap over HTTP this format, `perhap_server/:bounded_context/:domain/:entity/:event_type/:event_id`, with arbitrary data.
+Events are POSTed to Perhap over HTTP this format, `perhap_server/:bounded_context/:event_type/:entity_id/:event_id`, with arbitrary data.

 `:bounded_context` represents the name of a context.
 This context must be configured within Perhap and attached to an authentication source.

-`:domain` and `:event_type` work together to define the type of event. `:domain` is the primary domain service that will receive the event, though any domain within a bounded context can register to receive events of a given type from other domains. `:event_type` represents what kind of event occurred.
-Both `:domain` and `:event_type` are declared by the Perhap client, and are not configured within Perhap; any client authenticated within a bounded context may create events for arbitrary domains and of arbitrary types.
+`:event_type` represents what kind of event occurred. `:event_type` is declared by the Perhap client, and are not configured within Perhap; any client authenticated within a bounded context may create events of arbitrary types.

 `:entity` is the UUIDv4 ID of an entity within the bounded context.
 This ID is originally created by a client, not by Perhap.
 Perhap does not expect to know about (or create) an entity before receiving events related to an entity.